mgk2014/PCMLAI-CAPSTONE2/README.md

 ### Model development

+- Ran Logistic Regression, KNN, DecisionTree, SVM, Random Forest and GradientBoosting classifiers with default parameters.
+LR and SVM executed on smaller data sets but took a long time with the dataset size chosen for this analysis.
+These classifiers were subsequently removed in the final analysis.

-- Ran 4 classifiers with default parameters.
-Macro Precision, Recall, and F1 scores were used (since this is multiclass) and are recorded in this table
+- For KNN, Dt, RF and Gradient Boosting classifers - Macro Precision, Recall, and F1 scores are recorded in this table

     <img src="plots/default-classifiers.png" alt="Default Classifiers" width="600">